Diptesh821/dynamic-dashboard/README.md

    - **JWT** is generated on login and set as a **cookie** in the browser.
    - Token expires after **1 hour**; user is automatically logged out on expiry.

-2. **Dashboard**
+2. **Dashboard Page**
    - Accessible to **non-logged-in** users, showing basic site info, logo, and **login/signup** buttons.
-   - If user is already logged in, it redirects to the main dashboard page.
+   - If user is already logged in, it redirects to the main home page and this dashboard page is not shown.
+In this home page , the user can create multiple tables, add new columns to an already created table and also the user can see all the tables created by him.

 3. **Google Sheets Integration**
    - Users can create tables referencing a **Google Sheet**.